 The Legal Landscape of Employee Termination in Alberta

-While Alberta’s employment laws provide significant protections for workers, employers must navigate a complex legal framework when terminating employees.
+Alberta’s employment laws provide significant protections for workers, so employers must navigate a complex legal framework when terminating employees.

-You’ll need to understand that Alberta courts set a high threshold for just cause termination, requiring clear evidence of serious misconduct or performance issues that fundamentally breach the employment relationship.
+You’ll need to understand that Alberta courts set a high threshold for just cause termination, requiring clear evidence of serious misconduct, or well-established, documented performance issues which remain unresolved after previous warnings, coaching, and real opportunities to improve.
+Just cause termination is considered a serious penalty reserved for employee conduct that fundamentally breaches the employment relationship.

-You must also guarantee you’re meeting the requirements of the Employment Standards Code, which outlines minimum notice periods and severance obligations.
+In conducting terminations, you must also ensure that you’re meeting the requirements of the Employment Standards Code, which outlines minimum notice periods and severance obligations.

 Key Triggers for Workplace Investigations